SARAH J. ELLIOTT (June 19, 1852-Jan. 3, 1908)

 Deaconess Ruth Byllesby was set aside as a Saint of Georgia on April 15, 2012, by Bishop Henry Louttit in a ceremony at Christ Church, Augusta.

 Ruth Ellis Byllesby was born 9 March 1865 in Meadville, PA where her father, Marison Byllesby, was the rector of Christ Episcopal Church.
 She graduated from Meadville high school and then studied at Brooke Hall in Media, PA.
 From 1894-96 she studied at the Philadelphia Deaconess Training School She was set apart November 17, 1896 at Trinity Church in Pittsburgh by Bishop Whitehead, and began a ministry serving working class women and children in Pittsburgh.
 In 1904 she moved to Morristown, New Jersey, where she served as a parish deaconess for several years.
 From 1913-1922 she served as a parish deaconess in Detroit.
 She served as a parish deaconess for Christ Church, Augusta from 1927 to 1943, when she retired.
 Two members of her family had provided an endowment for Settlement House work, and that is what she created in Georgia, turning the Christ Church rectory into Neighborhood House to serve the mill families of the Harrisburg area.
 She provided basic needs for families and children throughout the depression, ran a Sunday School serving more than 200 children, started a young mother’s club and advocated for education for girls.
 For this work, the Diocese of Georgia has declared her a diocesan saint.
-In 1944 she spent the winter at St. Clare’s House in New York, then served at Ascension Parish in Pittsburgh from 1948-50.
-In 1950 Byllesby moved to Connecticut where her sister lived, but the next year she moved to Jacksonville, Florida.
+In 1944 she spent the winter at St. Clare’s House in New York, then went to live with her Sister Elizabeth in Connecticut.
+Her sister died in 1947 and Ruth returned to her original diocese, Pittsburgh, serving at Ascension Parish in Pittsburgh from 1948-50.
+She retired at age 85 and Jacksonville, Florida, spending her last several years at a church retirement home in St. Augustine, Florida.
 She died April 25, 1959 in St. John’s Florida.
 (With thanks to Joan Gundersen, Ph.D.)

 MARY ELEANOR LIBBEY (?
 1859-April 26, 1946)